bobu01/30x35_outline/README.md

 30x35 mm PCB design in Kicad.
 2-layer board.
 Basic board with 10 pin header on edge.

+A nice size for experiments.
+Plug vertically into solderless breadboard.
+Original outline was inspired by ...

 Layout notes for 30x35 Outline

 -- Trying to follow JLCPCB 2-layer design rules --